0xKanu/alx-system_engineering-devops/0x00-shell_basics/README.md

 	>  11-lists displays the contents(including hidden files) of the working directory, its parent and /boot in that order.
 	>  12-file_type prints the type the file /tmp/iamafile is.
 	>  13-symbolic_link creates a symbolic link to /bin/ls named  __ls__.
+	>  14-copy_html copies all HTML files in working directory to its parents'directory.
+	>  15-